 - Close Group Policy Editor.

-Solution 3 – Use Computer Management
+3. Use Computer Management

-- Press Windows Key + X and select Computer Management from the list.
+- Press Windows key + X and select Computer Management from the list.

-- In right pane double click Guest.
+- In the right pane, double-click Guest.

-- When Guest Properties window opens, you’ll see a list of options.
-By default Account is disabled option should be checked.
+- When the Guest Properties window opens, you’ll see a list of options.
+By default, the Account is disabled option should be checked.

-- Close Computer Management window.
+- Close the Computer Management window.

-Solution 4 – Use Local Users and Groups tool
+4. Use Local Users and Groups tool

 - When Local Users and Groups tool opens, select Users in the left pane.
-In the right pane, right click the empty space and choose New User.
+In the right pane, right-click the empty space and choose New User.

 - Now Enter Visitor or any other name as User name.
 Feel free to enter any Description and uncheck User must change password at next login.
 Click Create button to create a new user account.

 - This will remove the account from the Users group and remove any privileges that normal users have.
-It’s necessary to remove this account from Users group because all new accounts are automatically added to the Users group when they are created.
+It’s necessary to remove this account from the Users group because all new accounts are automatically added to the Users group when they are created.

-- Now click the Add button in the same window to assign Visitor account to a new group.
+- Now click the Add button in the same window to assign the Visitor account to a new group.

-- Guests group will now appear in Member of filed.
+- Guests group will now appear in the Member of filed.
 Click Apply and OK to save changes.

 - After you’re done, close Local Users and Groups tool.

-Solution 5 – Enable Guest account using Command Prompt
+5. Enable Guest account using Command Prompt

 - Open Command Prompt as administrator.